|SEO||– 14 min read|

 sorting phrases/categories that have moved to the top.
 Based on these data, you can pay attention to these categories while promoting.

 you can track regional search volume for keywords to understand in which regions competitors are in the lead and on which topics.
 It often happens that you are the leader in large cities, but there are cities where niche competitors bypass you on specific topics, and you don't notice that.

 crawling will fix the snippets of each site, so you can evaluate the snippets of competitors, learn their weaknesses and improve yours.

 Let's have a look at the example.
 We'd want to research the SEO niche in Google USA, and we've already received 64 requests in this regard.
 Every day, we analyzed tops, got volume from the Serpstat API, and, based on the position, found CTR statistics in Google search results.
 We won't go into the technical implementation of this solution because you can use whichever way you choose to process and store JSON objects.
-I used the R + Google Sheets + Google BigQuery bundle, but you can do without R by using Apps Script.
+I used the R + Google Sheets + Google BigQuery combination, although Apps Script can be used instead of R.

 We'll add three columns to the final table with data — CTR, Queries (frequency) and Traffic.
 Then it's time to go to Data Studio and build interactive reports based on this table.